 269-467-6336 Ext 5

 Invasive species are non-native organisms that are purposefully or accidentally introduced to an area and have the potential to cause harm to the environment, the economy, and/or to human health.
 Invasive species have several traits that allow them to outcompete native species, including a lack of natural predators and an ability to spread aggressively.
-According to the US.
-Fish and Wildlife Service, costs of economic damages in the U.S. resulting from invasive species impacts are estimated at around 100 billion dollars each year.

-Litylenchus spp.
+Associated nematode - Litylenchus spp.

 Vincetoxicum nigrum & Vincetoxicum rossicum